 - Designers or manufacturers of defective vehicles

-Rely on our attorneys to determine who caused your crash and who should be held accountable.
-At Copple, Rockey, McKeever & Schlecht, we do not back down to powerful companies, corporations or individuals.
+Rely on our motorcycle accident attorneys to determine who caused your crash and who should be held accountable.
+At Copple, Rockey, McKeever & Schlecht, our motorcycle accident attorneys do not back down to powerful companies, corporations or individuals.
 We will not rest until we have obtained the best possible results in your claim.

 Helmet Laws in Nebraska